Single Rotor Drone Spins For 360 Lidar Scanning

 Multiple motors or servos are the norm for drones to achieve controllable flight, but a team from MARS LAB HKU was able to a 360° lidar scanning drone with full control on just a single motor and no additional actuators.
 Video after the break.

-The key to controllable flight is the swashplateless propeller design that we’ve seen few times, but it always required a second propeller to counteract self-rotation.
-In this case the team was able to make that self-rotation work for them to achieve 360° scanning with a single fixed LIDAR sensor.
-Self-rotation still need to be slowed was successfully done with four stationary vanes.
+The key to controllable flight is the swashplateless propeller design that we’ve seen a few times, but it always required a second propeller to counteract self-rotation.
+In this case, the team was able to make that self-rotation work so that they could achieve 360° scanning with a single fixed LIDAR sensor.
+Self-rotation still needs to be slowed, so this was done with four stationary vanes.
 The single rotor also means better efficiency compared to a multi-rotor with similar propeller disk area.

-The LIDAR comprises a full 50% of the drones weight and provides a conical FOV out to a range of 450m.
+The LIDAR comprises a full 50% of the drone’s weight and provides a conical FOV out to a range of 450m.
 All processing happens onboard the drone, with point cloud data being processed by a LIDAR-inertial odometry framework.
-This allows the drone to track and plan it’s flight path while also building a 3D map of an unknown environment.
-This means it would be extremely useful for indoor or undergrounds environments where GPS or other positioning systems are not available.
+This allows the drone to track and plan its flight path while also building a 3D map of an unknown environment.
+This means it would be extremely useful for indoor or underground environments where GPS or other positioning systems are not available.

 1. I assume I missed something – if the drone only has a single motor, how does it control its horizontal movement?
 Does it have more than one motor or is it doing something clever like maybe increasing thrust when it is facing the direction it wants to move in?